-12 .
-Singleton and multiple births using the 2011 Birth cohort tables
+Singleton and multiple births using the 2012 birth cohort tables

-Of the 723,913 live births in 2011, a total of 3,013 infants had died before their first birthday, resulting in an infant mortality rate of 4.2 deaths per 1,000 live births.
-There were 3,811 stillbirths and 1,633 deaths at age under seven days over the same time period, resulting in a perinatal mortality rate of 7.5 deaths per 1,000 total births (live births and stillbirths).
+Of the 729,674 live births in 2012, a total of 2,939 infants had died before their first birthday, resulting in an infant mortality rate of 4.0 deaths per 1,000 live births.
+There were 3,558 stillbirths and 1,577 deaths at age under seven days over the same time period, resulting in a perinatal mortality rate of 7.0 deaths per 1,000 total births (live births and stillbirths).

-The infant mortality rate for multiple births in the 2011 birth cohort was over five times higher than for singletons (18.9 deaths per 1,000 live births compared with 3.7 deaths per 1,000 live births).
-This was most marked in the first 28 days of life (neonatal deaths) when the mortality rate for multiple births was more than six times higher than for singletons (15.6 deaths per 1,000 live births compared with 2.5 deaths per 1,000 live births).
-For those who survived beyond their first month but died before their first birthday (postneonatal deaths), the mortality rate was three times higher for multiple births (3.3 per 1,000 live births) compared with singleton births (1.1 deaths per 1,000 live births) (Figure 3).
+The infant mortality rate for multiple births in the 2012 birth cohort was nearly five times higher than for singletons (17.7 deaths per 1,000 live births compared with 3.6 deaths per 1,000 live births).
+This was most marked in the first 28 days of life (neonatal deaths) when the mortality rate for multiple births was nearly six times higher than for singletons (13.8 deaths per 1,000 live births compared with 2.4 deaths per 1,000 live births).
+For those who survived beyond their first month but died before their first birthday (postneonatal deaths), the mortality rate was over three times higher for multiple births (3.9 per 1,000 live births) compared with singleton births (1.1 deaths per 1,000 live births) (Figure 3).

-Figure 3: Infant, neonatal and postneonatal mortality rates for singleton and multiple births, babies born in 2011
+Figure 3: Infant, neonatal and postneonatal mortality rates for singleton and multiple births, babies born in 2012

-Figure 3: Infant, neonatal and postneonatal mortality rates for singleton and multiple births, babies born in 2011
+Figure 3: Infant, neonatal and postneonatal mortality rates for singleton and multiple births, babies born in 2012